y33-j3T/WIX1002-Fundamentals-of-Programming/README.md

 - [Viva3](./Viva3)

 ## Things to note
-- Questions for each lab can be found in the` Lab(number).pdf` file of each folder.
+- Questions for each lab can be found in the `Lab(number).pdf` file of each folder.

+- Additional data or input/ouput files in the form of `.txt`, `.pdf` or `.py` for each lab are included in their respective folders.

 <p align="center">
   <img width="768" height="768" src="https://diylogodesigns.com/wp-content/uploads/2017/07/java-logo-vector-768x768.png">